cargo-generate/cargo-generate/README.md

 cargo generate template-above
 ```

-> :warning: Windows does not like lowercase in environment variables.
-For that reason we recommend using all uppercase variable names.
+> :warning: Windows does not support mixed case environment variables.
+Internally, `cargo-generate` will ensure the variable name is all lowercase.
+For that reason, it is strongly recommended that template authors only use lowercase variable/placeholder names.

 #### Template values file via environment variable